ncatlab/nlab-content/pages/8/7/2/1/1278/content.md

 $$

-so differential cohomology $\hat H^\bullet(M)$ combines the ordinary cohomology $H^\bullet(M)$ with a differential form representative of its image in real cohomology.
+so differential cohomology $\hat H^\bullet(M)$ combines the ordinary cohomology $H^\bullet(M)$ with a differential form representative of its image in [[real cohomology]].

 * $I$ projects a differential cohomology to its underlying ordinary cohomology class;